Key Points

 When constructing a chart, we typically utilize only the variation within subgroups or short-term variation (such as the moving range) to eliminate as many possible special causes of variation as possible and only capture the common cause variation.
 The overall standard deviation of the entire dataset should not be used as it is more likely to contain special cause variation.

-While processes produce a range of data, the lower control limit is a formal definition for the point in which we consider the data to be too low to have been due to common cause variation.
+While processes produce a range of data, the lower control limit is a formal definition for the point at which we consider the data to be too low to have been due to common cause variation.
 Understanding the need for this formally and avoiding process tampering when there is no indication of special cause variation helps reduce noise and gain process stability.

 About the Author